-The Human Performance Laboratory (HPL) at Des Moines University is a University-wide facility supervised by the Des Moines University Vice President of Research.
-The laboratory is located on the 4th floor of the Des Moines University Clinic at 3200 Grand Avenue, Des Moines, Iowa, and it is functioning in its current form since 2001.
-The laboratory staff participate in scientific research in addition to teaching and service activities.
+The Human Performance Laboratory (HPL) at Des Moines University is located on the 8th floor of the Des Moines University Clinic at 3200 Grand Avenue, Des Moines, Iowa, and it is functioning in its current form since 2001.
+The laboratory staff participates in scientific research in addition to teaching and service activities.

-Mission Statement: The human performance laboratory is a state-of-the-art research, education, and service facility of Des Moines University.
+The human performance laboratory is a state-of-the-art research, education, and service facility of Des Moines University.
 The mission of the HPL is to ascertain, publish, and put into practice knowledge in the field of biomechanics of human movement.
-The HPL is committed to serve the faculty and students of DMU, the local community, as well as the broad scientific community.
+The HPL is committed to serving the faculty and students of DMU, the local community, as well as the broad scientific community.

-HPL Overview: Instrumentation and computing resources in the HPL allow for multiple configurations of six main data collection systems.
-The laboratory has: Four AMTI force platforms three of which are imbedded in a floor raised walkway, the fourth is portable for on-site data collection; An AMTI on force plate mounted 3 step stair system; A 16 channel preamp telemetry Motion Labs, Inc. EMG system; A Tekscan in-shoe and platform plantar pressure measurement system; and A ten high resolution camera Motion Analysis Inc. motion capture system.
+Instrumentation and computing resources in the HPL allow for multiple configurations of six main data collection systems.
+The laboratory has: Four AMTI force platforms three of which are embedded in a floor raised walkway, the fourth is portable for on-site data collection; An AMTI on force plate mounted 3 step stair system; A 16 channel preamp telemetry Motion Labs, Inc. EMG system; A Tekscan in-shoe and platform plantar pressure measurement system; and A ten high-resolution camera Motion Analysis Inc. motion capture system.
 The HPL computers and electronic peripherals allow for synchronous measurements from the above systems.